danfuzz/samizdat/doc/samizdat-0.md

   argument.

 * `@repeat` &mdash; indicates (if present) that the number of actual arguments bound by this formal is not exactly one.
-If present it must be:
+If present it must be one of:

   * `@"*"` &mdash; indicates that this argument binds as many actual arguments as are available, including none.
-As such, this must only ever be the `repeat` of the last formal.
+As such, this only really makes sense as the `repeat` of the last formal, though the syntax will tolerate it being on any formal.
 The argument variable as bound is a listlet of all the passed actual arguments that were bound.

+  * `@"?"` &mdash; indicates that this argument binds a single argument if available, including none.
+As such, this only really makes sense if only ever followed by other `?` formals or a `*` formal, though the syntax will tolerate it being on any formal.
+The argument variable as bound is a listlet, either of size one if an argument was bound or of size zero if not.

 If no `@repeat` is specified, then the given formal binds exactly one actual argument.
-The argument variable as bound is the same as the actual argument as passed.
+The argument variable as bound is the same as the actual argument as passed (no extra wrapping).

 #### `varDef` &mdash; `[:@varDef @[@name=name @value=value]:]`